eik-lib/website/docs/overview_concepts.md

 sidebar_label: Concepts
 ---

-Eik is for serving ESM and CSS but we use the therm packages when we refer what is uploaded to an Eik server.
-A package can contain any set of files which is considered a static assets to a web site.
-Despite being generic in what a package can contain Eik does have a package type definition which come into play when organizing assets.
+Eik is for serving ESM and CSS but we use the term packages when we refer what is uploaded to an Eik server.
+A package can contain any set of files which are considered to be static assets on a web site.
+Despite being agnostic in its opinion about what a package can contain, Eik does have a package type definition which comes into play when organizing assets.

 ## Package Types